A Lie group analog for the Monster Lie algebra: Introduction

 The authors would like to thank Abid Ali, Yi-Zhi Huang, James Lepowsky, Ugo Moschella and Siddhartha Sahi for their interest in this project and for helpful discussions.
+We thank Darlayne Addabbo for pointing out that Theorem~\ref{action} holds in our setting.
 Much of the early part of this work was undertaken at Universit\'a degli studi dell'Insubria.
 The first two authors gratefully acknowledge the hospitality and discussions with Ugo Moschella that made this work possible.
+The first author would like to thank the IAS-SNS for its hospitality and productive work environment during a sabbatical visit.